Ab initio study of orbital-selective superconductivity in $\gamma$-BiPd: Computational details

 \section{Computational details}

-We used experimental lattice parameters for $\gamma$-BiPd and relaxed the atomic coordinates.
-The QUANTUM ESPRESSO\cite{Quantum_giannozzi2009,Advanced_giannozzi2017} package was used for the structural optimization, electronic structure, and phonon dispersion calculations.
-The Perdew-Burke-Ernzerhof solid (PBEsol) type exchange-correlation functional along with the optimized norm-conservinng Vanderbilt pseudopotential\cite{Optimized_Hamann2013} was used.
-The kinetic-energy cutoff of 100 Ry, and the Methfessel-Paxton smearing width of 0.02 Ry was used.
-The self-consistent field (SCF) charge density is computed on $\Gamma$-centered $\bf{k}$-mesh of 12$\times$12$\times$6.
-For the DOS and FS calculations, a dense $\bf{k}$-mesh of 36$\times$36$\times$18 was used.
-The phonon dispersion and linear variation of the self-consistent potential were calculated using density functional perturbation theory (DFPT)\cite{Phonons_Baroni2001} on 4$\times$4$\times$2 $\bf{q}$-mesh with threshold for self-consistency of $10^{-14}$.
-We use the EPW code to calculate the SC properties in the anisotropic Eliashberg formalism with the electron-phonon interpolation in Wannier manifold\cite{EPW_ponce2016,Anisotropic_Margine2013,Electron_lee2023,EPW_noffsinger2010}.
-Solutions of the Eliashberg equations are very sensitive to the sampling of electron-phonon matrix elements near the Fermi level.
+The QUANTUM ESPRESSO package \cite{Quantum_giannozzi2009,Advanced_giannozzi2017} is adopted here for the structural optimization, electronic structure, and phonon dispersion calculations in a fully first-principles way.
+Because $\gamma$-BiPd contains heavy Bi atoms, the presence of relativistic SOC would significantly modify the electronic band structure of $\gamma$-BiPd, especially the energy bands near the $E_F$, as demonstrated in Appendix A. Therefore, all the results presented in this paper are obtained from the first-principles calculations with the SOC included.
+The Perdew-Burke-Ernzerhof solid (PBEsol) type exchange-correlation functional along with the optimized norm-conservinng Vanderbilt relativistic pseudopotentials \cite{Optimized_Hamann2013} are used.
+The kinetic-energy cutoff of 100 Ry, and the Methfessel-Paxton smearing width of 0.02 Ry is used.
+The self-consistent field (SCF) charge density is computed on the $\Gamma$-centered $\bf{k}$-mesh of 12$\times$12$\times$8.
+For the DOS and FS calculations, a dense $\bf{k}$-mesh of 36$\times$36$\times$18 is used.
+The phonon dispersion and linear variation of the self-consistent potential were calculated using density functional perturbation theory (DFPT)~\cite{Phonons_Baroni2001} on the 6$\times$6$\times$3 $\bf{q}$-mesh with threshold for self-consistency of $10^{-14}$.
+We use the EPW code to calculate the SC properties in the anisotropic ME formalism with the electron-phonon interpolation in Wannier manifold \cite{EPW_ponce2016,Anisotropic_Margine2013,Electron_lee2023,EPW_noffsinger2010}.
+Solutions of the ME equations are sensitive to the sampling of electron-phonon matrix elements near the $E_F$.
 To obtain converged results, it requires a dense ${\bf{k}}$ and ${\bf{q}}$-point meshes.
-These shortcomings can be overcome by employing interpolation method based on first-principles calculations in conjunction with maximally localized Wannier functions\cite{Anisotropic_Margine2013} as implemented in the EPW code.
+These shortcomings are overcome by employing interpolation method based on first-principles calculations in conjunction with maximally localized Wannier functions \cite{Anisotropic_Margine2013} as implemented in the EPW code.
 The band structure calculation required for the Wannier interpolation is done on uniform $\bf{k}$-point mesh of 12$\times$12$\times$6.
-The Eliashberg equations are solved by calculating the electron-phonon matrix elements in the proximity of the Fermi energy on fine grids of $\bf{k}$-points and $\bf{q}$-points of 64$\times$64$\times$32 and 32$\times$32$\times$16, respectively.
-The smearing for electrons and phonons in Dirac-$\delta$ functions were set to 40 and 0.5 meV, respectively.
-We also repeat the calculations by including SOC with relativistic Pseudopotentials\cite{Optimized_Hamann2013}.
+The ME equations are solved by calculating the electron-phonon matrix elements in the proximity of the Fermi energy on fine grids of $\bf{k}$-points and $\bf{q}$-points of 64$\times$64$\times$32 and 32$\times$32$\times$16, respectively.
+The Fermi window used is 0.4 eV.
+We also examine the convergence of the gap function and anisotropic EPC strength with respect to both fine $\bf{k}$- and $\bf{q}$-mesh samplings, ensuring that the final result is well-converged.